 Prior to Disney, Cotter worked at Hershey Foods, where she handled the marketing for some of the company’s most famous candy brands including Hershey’s Kisses, Kit Kat and York Peppermint Patties.

 Cotter has a bachelor’s degree from the University of Southern California and a master’s degree from the University of Michigan.

-Linda Landman Gonzalez joined the senior leadership team of the Orlando Magic in September 2007.
-In July 2013, she was named vice president of philanthropy and multicultural insights.
-Landman Gonzalez serves in a leadership role overseeing philanthropy, corporate giving, and multicultural insights.
+Linda Landman Gonzalez joined the senior leadership team of the Orlando Magic in September of 2007.
+In December of 2016, she was named vice president of social responsibility.
+Landman Gonzalez serves in a leadership role overseeing community relations, government relations, philanthropy, corporate giving, cause marketing and multicultural insights.
 In addition, she serves as the president of the Orlando Magic Youth Foundation.